With adenomyosis, the same tissue that lines the uterus (endometrial tissue) is present within and grows into the

 Adenomyosis (ad-uh-no-my-O-sis) occurs when the tissue that normally lines the uterus (endometrial tissue) grows into the muscular wall of the uterus.
 The displaced tissue continues to act normally — thickening, breaking down and bleeding — during each menstrual cycle.
 An enlarged uterus and painful, heavy periods can result.

-The cause of adenomyosis remains unknown, but the disease usually resolves after menopause.
+Doctors aren't sure what causes adenomyosis, but the disease usually resolves after menopause.
 For women who have severe discomfort from adenomyosis, hormonal treatments can help.
-Removal of the uterus (hysterectomy) cures adenomyosis.
+Removal of the uterus (hysterectomy) cures adenomyosis

 Sometimes, adenomyosis causes no signs or symptoms or only mild discomfort.
 However, adenomyosis can cause:

 - Heavy or prolonged menstrual bleeding